Flights to Charlotte (CLT)

 For your shopping needs, there are Brooks Brothers, Brookstone, Johnston & Murphy shoes, M.A.C.
 Cosmetics, Pandora jewelry, PGA Tour Shop, and Tumi luggage.
 If you need a shine on your shoes or a quickie massage, there is also Executive Shoeshine service and XpresSpa.

 Fast-food dining options include Burger King, Cinnabon, Chick-fil-A, Wendy’s, and Bojangles.
 Full service restaurants include Big Daddy’s Burger Bar, 1897 Market, Beaudevin, Carolina Beer Co., and Tequileria.
 There is also Starbucks, Jamba Juice, and TCBY.

 Charlotte Douglas International Airport offers free WiFi and charging stations.
 For nursing mothers, there is a Mother’s Room on the upper level of the Atrium across from the chapel.
 And keep an eye out for the CLT Canine Crew, working therapy dogs on hand to greet visitors.

 - Taxi service is available from 6:45 a.m. to 12:15 a.m. on the baggage claim level

-- Limousine and shuttle service can arranged by contacting one of the providers listed on www.cltairport.com, opens in a new window or on the visitor information boards in baggage claim
+- Limousine and shuttle service can arranged by contacting one of the airport providers or checking the visitor information boards in baggage claim

 - Uber and Lyft service is available on the baggage claim level outside Zone E